SavokBS/BrawlStars-v33/README.md

 # About
 Brawl Stars v33 server written on Python that includes some basic functions
 # Client
 You must find client by yourself, but i left leaked script for v33 in this repo.
+(I made offline battles in it, so you can play battles from lobby)
 # Authors
 SaVok - discord: SaVok#8005, telegram: @sayonaravoke